risingwavelabs/risingwave-docs-legacy/docs/guides/supabase-integration.md

   window_start;
 ```

-### The Number of Posts Sent by Users
+### Get the number of posts sent by users

-The following SQL statement creates a materialized view in RisingWave to show the number of posts sent by users.
+The following SQL statement creates a materialized view in RisingWave to get the number of posts sent by users.

 ```sql
 CREATE MATERIALIZED VIEW user_posts_cnt AS (
   SELECT